 As an international student you must provide evidence that you are financially self-sufficient in order to study in Germany.
 This means that you need to prove that you have around EUR 8,000 per year.
 Proof can be provided in the form of a guarantor’s letter from relatives, proof of assets or a scholarship.

 With a study or research grant, you can finance your studies in part or even in full.
 This option is primarily available to students in higher semesters.
 Some grants offer special further education courses in addition to financial support.
 Eligibility for certain grants does not just depend on your marks, but also on the place of study, social commitment, country of origin, degree course or religion.
-On the websites of the Bundesministerium für Bildung und Forschung (Federal Ministry for Education and Research), BMBF, or the Deutscher Adakemischer Austauschdienst (German Academic Exchance Service), DAAD, you will most likely find a grant which suits your needs.
+On the websites of the Federal Ministry for Education and Research, the Bundesministerium für Bildung und Forschung (BMBF), or the German Academic Exchance Service, the Deutscher Adakemischer Austauschdienst ( DAAD), you will most likely find a grant which suits your needs.

 In certain cases, foreign students can also apply for state funding (BAFöG).
 To find out whether you are eligible, you can consult the Federal Ministry for Education and Research (BMBF) website.